barttermorshuizen/awesomeposter/docs/architecture/discovery-agent-backend.md

 ## Jobs, Scheduling, and Throughput
 - **Triggering**: rely on Nitro’s built-in `crons` configuration (supported in `nitro.config.ts`) to run `discovery-ingest` every 30 minutes per enabled client.
 For local dev we reuse `npm run dev:api` watchers.
-- **Backpressure**: ingestion job checks the count of `pending_scoring` items per client; if above a configurable threshold (default 500), it pauses pulling new content and raises a telemetry warning event so operators can react.
+- **Backpressure**: ingestion inspects the volume of unreviewed `scored` items per client (default ceiling 500).
+When the threshold is exceeded it pauses new fetches, logs a structured warning, and emits a discovery backlog SSE frame so operators can react before reviewers are overwhelmed.
 - **Retries**: store fetch errors in `discovery_ingest_runs.metrics_json`.
 A follow-up job `retry-failed-items.ts` requeues entries flagged as transient failures.
-- **Scoring Loop**: the agents server polls `discovery_items` every few seconds using an indexed `status = 'pending_scoring'` query.
-It leverages the existing `withConcurrencyLimit` utility to keep parallel scoring runs under the same knob (defaults to 4) to manage token usage.
+- **Inline scoring**: scoring and dedup run in the same worker pool as normalization.
+We reuse `withConcurrencyLimit` inside the ingestion job (defaults to 4 parallel item processors) to bound CPU/token usage without a secondary loop.
-- **Telemetry**: ingestion metrics track list awareness (`webListApplied`, `listItemCount`, `paginationDepth`) and flow into both `discovery_ingest_runs.metrics_json` and AgentEvent SSE frames so operators can troubleshoot selector efficacy without SQL access.
+- **Telemetry**: ingestion metrics track list awareness (`webListApplied`, `listItemCount`, `paginationDepth`) and flow into both `discovery_ingest_runs.metrics_json` and discovery SSE frames so operators can troubleshoot selector efficacy without SQL access.

 ### Ingestion Pipeline
 - **Adapter matrix**: `server/jobs/discovery/ingest-sources.ts` calls adapter helpers defined under `packages/shared/src/discovery/ingestion.ts` and typed by `NormalizedDiscoveryItem` in `packages/shared/src/discovery.ts`.
-  - HTTP/JSON sources map to `adapters/http.ts`, which performs `GET` requests with shared headers, throttles by tenant, and validates body schemas before handing normalized payloads back to the orchestrator.
+  - HTTP/JSON sources map to `adapters/http.ts`, which performs `GET` requests with shared headers, throttles by tenant, and validates body schemas before handing normalized payloads into the synchronous processing pipeline.
-  - RSS/Atom feeds use `adapters/rss.ts` (driven by `feedparser-promised`) to unwrap entries, canonicalize permalinks, and collapse duplicates by GUID + published timestamp.
+  - RSS/Atom feeds use `adapters/rss.ts` (driven by `feedparser-promised`) to unwrap entries, canonicalize permalinks, and collapse duplicates by GUID + published timestamp before they hit scoring/dedup.
-  - YouTube playlists and channels leverage `adapters/youtube.ts`, preferring the official Data API when credentials exist and falling back to the RSS facade; both normalize into the same shape while capturing `videoId`, `channelId`, and duration metadata.
+  - YouTube playlists and channels leverage `adapters/youtube.ts`, preferring the official Data API when credentials exist and falling back to the RSS facade; both normalize into the same shape while capturing `videoId`, `channelId`, and duration metadata for the downstream scoring helpers.
-- **Normalization contract**: every adapter returns `{ rawPayload, normalized, sourceMetadata }`; the job records the raw payload in `discovery_items.raw_payload_json`, stores the normalized summary in `normalized_json`, and logs adapter metrics/errors into `discovery_ingest_runs.metrics_json` for observability.
+- **Normalization contract**: every adapter returns `{ rawPayload, normalized, sourceMetadata }`; the job records the raw payload in `discovery_items.raw_payload_json`, stores the normalized summary in `normalized_json`, runs scoring + dedup on the normalized payload, and logs adapter metrics/errors into `discovery_ingest_runs.metrics_json` for observability.
 Rejections bubble an `ingest.error` event before the item is skipped.
 - **List extraction mode**: when `webList` is configured the adapter uses the provided container/item selectors, applies configured field mappings with graceful fallbacks to legacy heuristics, and emits one normalized payload per discovered article.
 Pagination follows the configured `next_page` selector up to a safety ceiling (default 5 pages) while deduplicating URLs to avoid loops.
 - **Worker pool configuration**: ingestion runs per-client batches with `MAX_CONCURRENT_FETCHES` (default 3) enforced inside the job via `p-limit`.
-Cron cadence (30 minutes) is adjustable per client flag, and a circuit breaker pauses HTTP fetches when `pending_scoring` exceeds the configured backlog threshold.
-The scoring side retains `withConcurrencyLimit(4)`; these two knobs are tuned together so the queue drains within one cycle without starving other Nitro jobs.
+Cron cadence (30 minutes) is adjustable per client flag, and the backlog guard now keyes off unreviewed `scored` items instead of a separate queue to keep throughput predictable.

 ## Observability & Logging
 - Nitro endpoints log via `useNitroLogger` wrapper already in place; add structured fields (`clientId`, `sourceId`, `itemId`).
-- Agents server uses `getLogger().info` / `.error` with event names (`discovery.ingest.start`, `discovery.score.complete`).
-Since we reuse the Winston logger, logs pick up correlation IDs automatically when the scoring loop is triggered from API requests.
+- Ingestion workers share the Winston logger and emit lifecycle markers (`discovery.ingest.start`, `discovery.ingest.scored`, `discovery.ingest.suppressed`) as they process each batch.
+Because scoring happens inline the correlation ID flows naturally from the job context.
 - Metrics: reuse the StatsD hooks defined for HITL once available.
 MVP focuses on Postgres aggregate tables and SSE updates; we avoid new telemetry infrastructure.
-New counters capture list extraction throughput (items per page, pagination depth) and suggestion API usage (success vs. low-confidence responses) for trend tracking.
+New counters capture list extraction throughput (items per page, pagination depth), suggestion API usage (success vs. low-confidence responses), and synchronous scoring latency.
-- Alerting: add a simple `pending_queue_threshold` check that emits a `warning` AgentEvent and surfaces in the UI when backlog size crosses configured limits.
+- Alerting: add a `backlog_threshold` guard that emits a `warning` discovery SSE frame when unreviewed scored items exceed limits so operators can react without polling the database.

 ## Configuration Discovery API
 - **Route handler**: `server/api/discovery/config-suggestions.post.ts` wires auth middleware, request validation, the configuration discovery service, and response shaping.
 Errors surface via the standard `{ error: { code, message, details } }` contract already used in admin endpoints.